Mapping the strong-to-weak coupling crossover in polymer-film microcavity lasers: Methods

 \section{Methods}

-\textbf{Sample fabrication.} The DBRs were fabricated by sputter-depositing of 12.5 pairs of alternating SiO$_2$/Ta$_2$O$_5$ quarter wavelength-thick layers onto a fused silica substrate.
+\textbf{Sample fabrication.} The DBRs were fabricated by sputter-depositing of 12.5 pairs of alternating \ce{Ta2O5}/\ce{SiO2} quarter wavelength-thick layers onto a sapphire substrate with \ce{Ta2O5} terminating layer.

 To prepare the precursor solution at a concentration of 1 mM, 21 mg of MeLPPP was dissolved in 1 mL of toluene via sonication for 5 minutes.
-A 1 cm² substrate featuring a DBR was cleaned sequentially in ultrasonic bath using acetone, isopropanol and deionized water, with 1 minute for each step then dried using nitrogen.
+A 1 cm$^2$ substrate featuring a DBR was cleaned sequentially in ultrasonic bath using acetone, isopropanol and deionized water, with 1 minute for each step then dried using nitrogen.
 Subsequently, the substrate underwent treatment in a plasma asher for 15 minutes in a mixture of argon and nitrogen to enhance surface hydrophilicity.

 For the deposition of MeLPPP, the precursor solution was spin-coated onto the substrate at a speed of 5000 rpm for 1 minute, with a ramp rate of 500 rpm/s.
 During this process, 30 µL of the precursor solution was dynamically dispensed once the desired rotational speed was achieved.
-Finally, a second DBR was mechanically laminated onto the MeLPPP-coated surface of the sample.
+Finally, a second DBR (on a separate sapphire substrate) was positioned above the MeLPPP-coated surface using a point-squeeze mounting apparatus.
+The apparatus applies localized pressure at a single point, creating an open-cavity geometry where the air gap between the polymer surface and the top DBR increases radially from the contact point.
+This configuration allows continuous tuning of the effective cavity length by translating the sample laterally.
+No adhesive bonding or thermal treatment is used; the cavity assembly is maintained by the mechanical mounting.

-An additional non-cavity reference MeLPPP film was spin-coated onto SiO$_2$/Si substrate under conditions completely identical to the cavity’s active layer.
+An additional non-cavity reference MeLPPP film was spin-coated onto \ce{SiO2}/\ce{Si} substrate under conditions completely identical to the cavity’s active layer.

 The active layer thickness of 180$\pm$20 nm in the cavity was estimated from profilometer (Alpha-Step D-600, KLA-Tencor (USA)) measurements of a reference non-cavity MeLPPP film.\\ \\ \textbf{Spectroscopy.} The absorption measurements of the MeLPPP reference non-cavity film were performed using a Lambda 1050 UV/Vis/NIR spectrometer (PerkinElmer).